Stupid Simple System

 Write a keyword-rich business description (750 chars)

-Respond to all reviews within 24 hours (Critical)
+Respond to every review within 24 hours (Critical)

 Mobile-friendly design